barchetta/helidon-google-app-engine-example/helidon-quickstart-mp/README.md

 * By default Helidon packages your application as a "thin" jar file with runtime dependencies external to the jar (in `libs`).
 The jar file's `META-INF/MANIFEST.MF` has `Main-Class` and `Class-Path` set appropriately.
-Google App Engine [supports this packaging](https://cloud.google.com/appengine/docs/standard/java11/runtime#application_startup) as long as you use a custom entrypoint as is done in `target/gae-app.yaml`.
+Google App Engine [supports this packaging](https://cloud.google.com/appengine/docs/standard/java11/runtime#application_startup) as long as you use a custom entrypoint as is done in `target/helidon-mp-app.yaml`.
+* To control what files are uploaded we have `src/main/gae/.gcloudignore` that gets copied into the target directory.
+It excludes everything, and then includes only what is needed.

 ## Cleanup!